mmkal/pgkit/packages/typegen/readme.md

 ### writeTypes

 The `writeTypes` option allows you to tweak what's written to disk.
-Note that the usage style isn't finalised and might change slightly in future.
-If you use it, please create a discussion about it in https://github.com/mmkal/slonik-tools/discussions.
+Note that the usage style isn't finalised and might change in future.
+If you use it, please create a discussion about it in https://github.com/mmkal/slonik-tools/discussions so that your use-case doesn't get taken away unexpectedly.

 #### Controlling write destination